gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-06/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   - All data stores now support a `bastion_host_security_group_id` parameter that can be used to allow the bastion host (or more likely, you using the bastion host via SSH tunneling) to connect to the data store.
-For security reasons, the default for the `bastion_host_security_group_id` parameter is empty string, which means it's disabled.
+For security reasons, the default for the `bastion_host_security_group_id` parameter is empty string, which means it&apos;s disabled.

 </div>